abalajiksh/mysite/content/posts/Murakamis-Running-Book.md

 Granted, I am sure by now you must have realized that all of this ranting is going to be left without conclusion.
 If yes, I have done a decent job organizing my thoughts here, else welcome to my thoughts inside my head.
 This will go on until the marker of Death puts a stop.
 However, to end this article, let me quote a passage from Murakami's book:

-> It’s precisely because of the pain, precisely because we want to overcome that pain, that we can get the feeling, through this process, of really being alive—or at least a partial sense of it.
+> It’s precisely because of the pain, precisely because we want to overcome that pain, that we can get the feeling, through this process, of really being *alive*—or at least a partial sense of it.
 Your quality of experience is based not on standards such as time or ranking, but on finally awakening to an awareness of the fluidity within action itself.
 If things go well, that is.